goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 \end{center}
 </div>

 <div class="Example">To demonstrate the close operation, take the term $\lambda xy$.
-Applying the close operation with the free variable $x$, we get $\cls (\lambda xy) = \lambda 1y$.
+Applying the close operation with the free variable $x$, we get $\cls (\lambda xy) = \lambda 0y$.
 Whilst the original term might have been well formed, the closed term, as is the case here, may not be.</div>

 Intuitively, it is easy to see that closing a well formed term and then opening it with the same free variable produces the original term, namely $(\cls M)^x \equiv M$.
-This can be made even more general with the following lemma about the relationship between the open, close and substitution operations:
+This can be made even more general with the following lemma about the relationship between the _open_, _close_ and substitution operations:

 <div class="Lemma">$\trm(M) \implies \{k \to y\}\{k \leftarrow x\} M = M[y/x]$
 \label{Lemma:opnClsSubst}